b-k/Noras_book_group/pinker-blank_slate.md

 sociobiology and anthropology, and the religious right who fear that the soul will disappear in a cloud of neurons.
 A lot of the people being refuted are extremists who aren't worth the time and attention Pinker gives them.

+# Part III

+Things Pinker promises to refute:

+* If people are innately different, oppression and discrimination would be justified.
+* If people are innately immoral, hopes to improve the human condition would be futile.
+* If people are products of biology, free will would be a myth and we could no longer hold people responsible for their actions.
+* If people are products of biology, life would have no higher meaning and purpose.